 Can I obtain a Sweet Life Loan if I have a current mortgage and bad credit?

 - Yes, it is okay if you have a current mortgage.
-Ideally, you moderate to high equity in your property to utilize all the benefits of a Sweet Life Loan.
+Ideally, the equity in your property is moderate to high to utilize all the benefits of a this loan option.

 - Sweet Life Loans do not use credit as a main qualifying factor.
 If your credit is not good do not let that stop you from applying.